AzureCosmosDB/CosmosAIGraph/docs/environment_variables.md

-# CosmosAIGraph Implementation 1 : Environment Variables
+# CosmosAIGraph Deployment : Environment Variables

-Per the [Twelve-Factor App methodology](https://12factor.net/config), configuration is stored in environment variables.
+Per the [Twelve-Factor App methodology](https://12factor.net/config), configuration is stored in the environment variables.
 This is the standard practice for Docker-containerized applications deployed to orchestrators such as Azure Kubernetes Service (AKS) and Azure Container Apps (ACA).